Ponderings of the General Presbyter of the Presbytery of Sheppards and Lapsley July 18, 2022 Sue Westfall

 Closer to home, though, I have found myself in multiple conversations about trauma in the past few weeks.
 These have been people talking about their own personal traumas as well as the larger context of trauma we collectively suffer.
 I’ll lift up just a few:

-· The ongoing legacy of the practice of enslavement here in the United States and its more subtle forms that linger still.
+· The Pandemic itself which we are not out of, much as we would like to be.
+The BA.4 and BA.5 (the most common variants circling the globe today) while less deadly (thank God) continues to disrupt our lives in ways large and small – plans that have to be put on hold or cancelled all together, sudden quarantines, the people who do end up getting very sick or even dying.
+And this on top of losses we may have experienced during the height of the pandemic and the collective wariness with which it caused us to encounter daily living. · The ongoing legacy of the practice of enslavement here in the United States and its more subtle forms that linger still.
 The book we are reading together as a presbytery, Gather at the Table: The Healing Journey of a Daughter of Slavery and a Son of the Slave Trade lifts up the deep trauma inflicted by the dehumanization of slavery and its aftermath – Jim Crow, segregation, mass incarceration.
 In a meeting I attended recently with African American church leaders from around the state for Faith in Action, Alabama, this trauma was underscored as they recounted their personal and congregational experiences of degradation and injustice.
-Slavery is an ongoing trauma from which healing is needed.
+Slavery is an ongoing trauma from which healing is needed. · The existential threat of global warming and the effects we are already experiencing – fires, floods, rising sea levels.
+Each of these devastate and destroy the lives of those affected and cast a pall over the hope we might have for future generations.

 The thing with trauma, though, is that it can only be healed when it is acknowledged, exposed, and addressed.
 Sadly, our Alabama educators seem to be reluctant to do this.